 - The Ian and Sherani Chand Award is presented annually to a Marital and Family Therapy MS student who embodies Christian values.

-- The Children’s Hospital provides two fellowships to recently-graduated Child Life Specialist MS students each year.
+- The Children's Hospital provides one fellowship to a recently-graduated Child Life Specialist MS student each year.

 - Marital and Family Therapy students are eligible for the AAMFT Minority Fellowship Program.

 - Association of Child Life Professionals (ACLP) Diversity Scholarships: These scholarships support students from diverse backgrounds who may otherwise struggle to complete an internship as well as students who are uniquely qualified to work with diverse populations.

 - The 4P: Primary Care Psychology Pipeline Program provides scholarships to students from disadvantaged backgrounds who are interested in pursuing primary care psychology.
 Main eligibility criteria include: 1) US citizen or lawful permanent resident; 2) interest in pursuing primary care psychology training opportunities; 3) from an educationally/environmentally or economically disadvantaged background; 4) financial need of at least $18,000 based on FAFSA information.